 "Here you go," she said with a small smile.
 With that, she turned back to the table and grabbed the next issue of magazine closest to her.
 What she didn't notice was his stare.
 This time, he was staring right at her.
 She did not recognize him.
 Inwardly, he smirked.
 After a long day of being chased around and hunted down by the media, he finally found a bit of peace.
 Who knew this coffeehouse would be this useful.
 A satisfying feeling washed over him as he thought how this place was beginning to feel like an escape, his escape.

-The next week, Tenten didn't hesitate to order a Grande size cup of peppermint hot chocolate with extra whipped cream.
+The next week, Tenten didn't hesitate to order a grande size cup of peppermint hot chocolate with extra whipped cream.
 The temperature outside was dropping rapidly.
 Aside from the fierce wind and freezing cold atmosphere, the only thing that reminded her of winter was a warm hot cup of chocolate deliciousness.
-She prayed that it doesn't snow soon because the last thing she needed was an excuse to order a larger cup.
+She prayed that it wouldn't snow soon because the last thing she needed was an excuse to order a larger cup.

 Hot chocolate in hand, Tenten walked over to the couch, holding onto her cup firmly as she sat down.
 She could hear light tunes of jingles filling the air while little lights surrounded the corners of the coffeehouse.
 The festivities made her smile, reminding her of the upcoming season.